 - Day trips — see our Sintra tours from Lisbon guide

-- Tuk-tuk tours — useful supplement for visitors who can’t manage all the hills on foot
+- Tuk-tuk tours — a useful supplement for visitors who can’t manage all the hills on foot

 What to Skip

 Hop-on-hop-off bus tours.
 Lisbon’s hills, narrow lanes, and traffic make these slow and frustrating.
-Walking and metro is faster, cheaper, and more pleasant.
+Walking and metro is faster, cheaper, and more interesting.

 “All-of-Lisbon-in-3-hours” coach tours.
 The city is too dense and walkable for this format to make sense.

 Tour packages combining Sintra + Cascais + Cabo da Roca + lunch in 8 hours.
-Each of these deserves dedicated time.
+Each destination deserves dedicated time.
 Combo tours are exhausting and shallow.

 Aggressive street solicitors near Praça do Comércio.
-Reputable operators don’t recruit walk-up customers.
+Reputable operators don’t recruit walk-up customers from the pavement.

 FAQ: Lisbon Walking Tours